-The 2020 David Gordon Memorial Lecture will be delivered at the ASSAs in San Diego on Friday 3 January at 12:15 p.m., by Dr. Heather Boushey, Executive Director of the Washington Center for Equitable Growth.
+The 2020 David Gordon Memorial Lecture will be delivered at the ASSAs in San Diego on Friday 3 January at 12:30 p.m. in room Harbor A of the Manchester Grand Hyatt San Diego, by Dr. Heather Boushey, Executive Director of the Washington Center for Equitable Growth.
 Discussant will be Dr. Katherine Moos from the University of Massachusetts, Amherst.

 TITLE: Unbound: How Inequality Constricts Our Economy and What We Can Do About It